apache/druid/docs/development/extensions-contrib/iceberg.md

 ### Hive Metastore catalog

-For Druid to seamlessly talk to the Hive Metastore, ensure that the Hive specific configuration files such as `hive-site.xml` and `core-site.xml` are available in the Druid classpath.
+For Druid to seamlessly talk to the Hive Metastore, ensure that the Hive specific configuration files such as `hive-site.xml` and `core-site.xml` are available in the Druid classpath for peon processes.
 Hive specific properties can also be specified under the `catalogProperties` object in the ingestion spec.

 Hive metastore catalogs can be associated with different types of warehouses, but this extension presently only supports HDFS and S3 warehouse directories.